CDL-Quantum/CohortProject_2021/Week2_Rydberg_Atoms/README.md

 ## Tasks include:
 ### Task 1: Simulating the unit-disk maximum independent set (UD-MIS) problem using classical simulated annealing.
 In this task we tried several different schedules as suggested in citation [1] to see their effect on the convergence of UD-MIS under simulated annealing.
-Below are two graphs, graph before simulated annealing is ran (Right) and graph after simulated annealing is ran (Left), note that the maximum independent sets are seen in red color.
+Below are two graphs, graph before simulated annealing is ran (Right) and graph after simulated annealing is ran (Left), note that the maximum independent sets are seen in yellow color.

 ![Graph](../Week2_Rydberg_Atoms/img/Task_1_Graph.png) ![Graph](../Week2_Rydberg_Atoms/img/complete_udmis_graph_task_1.png)